 Each Dollars for Scholars affiliate is instructed by Scholarship America to mail the Dollars for Scholars affiliate check along with a Matching Request Form to the financial aid office in order for the matching gift to be processed.
 In the event the affiliate presents the check directly to the student, the university will match the scholarship provided the student forwards a check drawn from the account of an affiliated Dollars for Scholars chapter to the financial aid office.
 Matching funds are provided only for affiliated Dollars for Scholars awards, not any other Scholarship America scholarship program.

 *Beginning with the fall 2015 semester, the university match increases from $1,000 to $2,000 per year.

-St. Thomas matches, dollar for dollar up to $2,500 per academic year, grants received from the Page Education Foundation by full-time students enrolled in their first four years of undergraduate study.
+St. Thomas matches, dollar for dollar up to $4,000 per year*, scholarships received from the Horatio Alger Association.

 Horatio Alger Scholarships are competitively awarded to full-time undergraduate students from economically challenged households who have demonstrated integrity and determination in overcoming adversity in their lives and who have shown the academic potential and personal aspiration to make a unique contribution to society.

 Matching funds are provided at the time the association disburses its scholarships to the financial aid office.